mini-eggs/MeteorBeat/docs/GIT.md

-# Git + Github quickstarter for use with MeteoBeat.
+# Git + Github quickstarter for use with MeteorBeat.

 ## Requirements of usage (rules)